Best Tips On How To Make Money While Travelling

 19. Au Pair (Live-in babysitter)

 An Au-Pair is by definition a foreign person so you will have to leave your country to do this.
 The job involves childcare and housework.

 You need: To love children, be kind, reliable and have good communication skills.

 You get: To live in a foreign country.
 Food and accommodation are covered.
-And you also get paid and get a free day to spend the money and explore!
+And you also get paid and get a free day to explore.

 20. Farm worker

-Seasonal farm work has many benefits beyond the opportunity to travel.
-If you love living close to nature, if freedom, health and building strong bonds are important to you, try farming.
+Apart from the chance to travel, seasonal farm work has many benefits.
+If you love nature, freedom and building strong bonds, try farming.
 It could be hard work but you get to see the sunrise every morning!

-List your place on AirBnB to make money while travelling.
+Here’s a bonus tip on how to make money while travelling: List your place on AirBnB while you are away.
 You can automate the process so you don’t have to be there in person.

 You need: Internet to communicate with your prospective lodgers.
 You will also have to learn how self check-in works.